rodrigocfelix/SolaceKafkaConnectors/README.md

 # SolaceKafkaConnectors
 Basically an instantiation of Solace-Kafka connectors but ready for deployment in kubernetes

-# To run in distributed mode
+# To Run in Distributed mode
 All the major configuration is already done, just download the repo, configure the file /kafka/values.yaml to use the settings you want (pay special atention to ReplicaCount), after that just install kafka using *helm install*:
   * e.g. *helm install mykafka ./kafka*